nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/inspecting-packages.md

 - A Git repository registered with Porch [Setup Repositories Guide]({{% relref "/docs/neo-porch/4_tutorials_and_how-tos/setting-up-repositories.md" %}}).
 - **Kubectl** configured to access your cluster.

+{{% alert title="Understanding Terminology" color="info" %}}
+In Porch, you work with **PackageRevisions** - there is no separate "Package" resource.
+When we say "package" colloquially, we're referring to a PackageRevision.
+The `rpkg` command stands for "revision package".
+{{% /alert %}}

 ---

 ## Basic Operations

-These operations cover the fundamental commands for viewing and inspecting packages in Porch.
+These operations cover the fundamental commands for viewing and inspecting package revisions in Porch.

-### Getting All Packages
+### Getting All Package Revisions

-Get all packages across all repositories in a namespace:
+Get all package revisions across all repositories in a namespace:

 ```bash
 porchctl rpkg get --namespace default